Recognition of Excellence in Teaching and Learning with Technology

 Innovative Use of Technology

 This award will recognize an innovative use of technology that enhances teaching and learning in the face-to-face classroom setting or in the online course environment.
-Some examples of innovative technology could include but are not limited to tablet pc (digital inking), personal response system (clickers), multimedia presentations, portfolios, digital learning objects, podcasts, blogs, wikis, social media and synchronous online conferencing.
+Some examples of innovative technology could include but are not limited to inverting "flipping" the classroom, personal response system (clickers), multimedia presentations, simulations, gaming, portfolios, digital learning objects, podcasts, blogs, wikis, social media and synchronous online conferencing.